using Matrix

 One of the cool parts about Matrix is that you can use end-to-end encryption (E2EE) to secure your chats.
 This means that when you send a message it is encoded so that not even the servers that are carrying your message can read it.
 Then, when the server gives it to the receiving device, the receiving device can decrypt it because it has the decryption key.

-verification permalink
+verification (optional) permalink

-Verification is done by going to the list of people in a chat room, clicking on the user, and then choosing to verify.
+For extra security, you may want to be 100% sure that the person you’re messaging is who you think they are.
+Verification is used to ensure that this real-life person trusts all the devices receiving your messages.
+To start verification, go to the list of people in a chat room, click on the user, and then click verify.
 During verification, you and I will be shown a set of emojis, and we need to use an external mode of communication to confirm we’re seeing the same ones.
-Obviously the most secure would be to do it in person, but when that’s not possible I usually do it through some other established mode of communication.
+Obviously the most secure would be to do it in person, but when that’s not possible I often do it through another established mode of communication.